vdsingh/swift-sharing/Sources/Sharing/Documentation.docc/Articles/Testing.md

 ### Testing when using custom persistence strategies

-When creating your own custom persistence strategies you must careful to do so in a style that is amenable to testing.
+When creating your own custom persistence strategies you must be careful to do so in a style that is amenable to testing.
 For example, the ``SharedReaderKey/appStorage(_:store:)-45ltk`` persistence strategy that comes with the library uses a ``Dependencies/DependencyValues/defaultAppStorage`` dependency so that one can inject a custom `UserDefaults` in order to execute in a controlled